 Morphogenesis, concerned with the origins of form in biology, is an old question.
 Shape arises because cells change in number, size, shape, and position; understanding how this actually happens in space and time, and how it is regulated is a natural goal.
 Our focus has been on the larger scale questions of self-organized cellular and tissue shape, in asking how we should describe it, how we may predict it, and finally, how we may control it.

-Understanding how living systems work opens a window into how life harnesses the physical and chemical world to achieve biological function.
+Understanding how living systems work opens a window into how life harnesses and controls physical and chemical processes to achieve biological function.
 A comparative view of function across species and genera is often suggestive of optimal ways of processing energy and information at the molecular, cellular, organ and organismal level.
-Of particular interest are questions associated with the physiology and ethology of autonomous movement.
+Of particular interest are questions associated with the physiology, ethology and evolution of autonomous movement.
 We are also interested in the breakdown of normal physiology associated with diseases, e.g. sickle cell anemia.

 Characterizing the shape of a solid is inherently a geometrical problem in that one is interested in defining the distances, angles (and changes therein) of material points near and far.
 How these change in response to external forces and internal activity leads to a rich experimental phenomenology seen in simple tabletop experiments combined with the host of mathematical questions…